Remi-C/Pointcloud_in_db/README.md

 ### Working with your own point attributes ###

+@TODO
+To load and use your own point type (meaning a lidar point with any attributes) you need to tweak several parts
+* scripts :
+	* `1_Preparing_DB_before_load.sql`
+		* Add an entry to the `pointcloud_formats` table with your own data schema
+		* Create a patch table using right patch definition
+	* `parallel_import_into_db.sh`
+		* Change at least the data folder to match the data where your data is
+		* change the `pointschema` to your custom schema
+	* `sequential_import_into_db.sh`
+		* Change the definition of temporary table (sql CREATE TABLE), the columns must match exactly you point attributes
+		* Change the way the patches are created, as there is a hardcoded list of attributes here
+		*
+	* `3_tuning_table_after_load.sql`

 ### Loading from other file type than binary ply ###

+The solution can be easily adapted to work with point data other than binary ply.
+Supposing that you have a programm converting you point into a stream of ascii values, you just have to change the parameter `programmplytoascii` in the `parallel_import_into_db.sh` to give your programm.

+_TIP : if you point are already in csv format, you can use a linux command to stream it (like `cat` or `sed`) If you use the las format, there is a las2txt utility, you need to remove the header You could also use the [PDAL project](http://www.pointcloud.org/), altought still in alpha release_

+### Using different kind of partitions for your patches ###
+The demo use a partition by cubic meter
+Here are some tips to use other
+	--partition by 0.5*0.5*0.5 cubic meter
+	--partition using an irregular grid (Postgis)
+	--partition by 100 Millisecond on acquisition time

+	--multi scale partition :
+		--first partition by cubic meter, then partition by 5*5*5 cubic meter the patches containing less than 5 points
+@TODO

 ##Licence summary##